-On this page you will be able to find a list of news stories featuring the Karmapa as well as photos and images that can be used in press releases or news articles.
+On this page you will be able to find a list of recent news stories featuring the 17th Gyalwang Karmapa, Ogyen Trinely Dorje, as well as photos and images that can be used in press releases or news articles:

 We need a system to keep Tibetan people together